MuhammadMajiid/UART/README.md

 **Notes:**
 *   The latter two are the most common.
-*   The values of the timer calculated for the baud rates are for the **50MHz** system's clock, those values need to re-calculated for different clock frequencies.
+*   The values of the timer calculated for the baud rates are for the **50MHz** system's clock, those values need to be re-calculated for different clock frequencies.

 *   Design module *[BaudGen.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Tx/BaudGen.v)*
 *   Test bench *[BaudTest.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Tx/BaudTest.v)*